calarchivists/sca-handbook/03_Committees/03-15-07_sca-treasurer-wai-role.md

 ---
-title: 3-15-7 SCA Treasurer's WAI Role
+title: 3-15-7 WAI: SCA Treasurer's WAI Role

 ---

-# 3-15-7 SCA Treasurer's WAI Role
+# 3-15-7 WAI: SCA Treasurer's WAI Role

 ## General
-_See SCA Handbook, section 2-5_
+The SCA Treasurer is a member of the Western Archives Institute (WAI) Management Committee.
+The SCA Treasurer is elected by the SCA membership. _See SCA Handbook, section 2-5._

 ## WAI Responsibilities